 Calculate the value R4.
 Solution:

 With the calculations just explained, the values the resistors used in the voltage /divider are as follows:

 From the information just calculated, any other circuit quantity, such as power, total current, or resistance

 the load, could be calculated.

 the bleeder resistor does not always come out to an even value.
 Since the rule--thumb for bleeder current is only

 an estimated value, the bleeder resistor can be a value close to the computed value.
 (If the computed value the

 the bleeder current must be recomputed.
-The voltage developed by the bleeder resistor must be equal to
+The voltage developed by the bleeder resistor must be equal to the voltage

-resistors in the voltage divider is computed from the current through the remaining resistors and the voltage
+the voltage divider is computed from the current through the remaining resistors and the voltage across them.
+These

 Calculate the ohmic value the bleeder resistor.
 Given: